s4ke/Master-Thesis/src/md/042-topologySkeletons.md

 As an example of using this skeleton, @Eden:SkeletonBookChapter02 showed the matrix multiplication using Gentleman's algorithm [@Gentleman1978].
-An adapted version can be found in Fig. \ref{fig:torusMatMult}.
+An adapted version can be found in Figure \ref{fig:torusMatMult}.

 ~~~~ {#fig:torusMatMult
     .haskell